 During the early ring stage, the parasite takes up the host cell stroma by pinocytosis (Figure, right; note ppm = parasite plasma membrane) resulting in double membrane vesicles.
 The inner membrane, which corresponds to the PVM, rapidly disappears and the digestion of hemoglobin takes place within these small vesicles during the early trophozoite stage.
 As the parasite matures, it develops a special organelle, called the cytostome, for the uptake of host cytoplasm and the small pigment-containing vesicles fuse to form a large food vacuole.
 (Gametocytes do not form the large food vacuole and are characterized by small pigment-containing vesicles found throughout their cytoplasm.)
 Double-membrane vesicles pinch off from the base of the cytostome and fuse with the food vacuole.
 The inner membrane (originally the PVM) is lysed and the hemoglobin is released into the food vacuole.

 The food vacuole is an acidic compartment (pH 5.0-5.4) that contains protease activities.
-In this regard the food vacuole resembles a lysosome, except other acid hydrolases (eg., nucleases) have not been identified.
+In this regard the food vacuole resembles a lysosome, except other acid hydrolases (eg., glycosidases and nucleases) have not been identified.
 Presumably other acid hydrolases are not needed since the microenvironment of the erythrocyte is almost exclusively protein, and in particular, hemoglobin (Box).
+The acidic pH of the food vacuole is maintained by a H+-translocating ATPase and a H+-translocating pyrophosphatase, both of which are homologous to V-type transporters found in plants.
+Thus the food vacuole is probably homologous to the tonoplast found in plants and other protozoa.

 |Food Vacuole Proteases|